SEL-Columbia/Nigeria_R_Training/presentation_R.md

 ```

-Question: what should you see if you see this error?
+Question: what should you do if you see this error?

 Creating new data frames from old data frames
 ---------------------